nbari/UDP-proxy/README.md

 # UDP-proxy
 UDP proxy to be use with runit

+Testing TCP:

+    nc -lk 9090